Nigerian Architects! This is the perfect time to learn how to productively work from home successfully.

 A reliable source of power

 it is easy to forget that when we work from home we have to provide all the essential items needed to be successful.
-Knowing the peculiar power situation in the Nigeria, everyone needs to plan for this.
+Knowing the peculiar power situation in Nigeria, everyone needs to plan for this.
 Power failure during telecommuting can lead to a complete loss of productivity.
-A reliable power generating set, good laptop batteries, inverters etc are ways to mitigate this challenge.
-Also, you can work from places with guaranteed electric power like fast food outlets, coffee shops, public library etc.
+A reliable power-generating set, good laptop batteries, inverters etc are ways to mitigate this challenge.
+Also, you can work from places with guaranteed electric power like fast food outlets, coffee shops, public libraries etc.

 A good Internet

 The most important piece of technology needed by any telecommuter is the internet.
 Whether it is wifi, the internet on your phone or on someone else, without it you can’t transmit work or communicate effectively with your office.
 Knowing the unique circumstances and the quality of the internet where you live, it is advisable to make an advance plan to get a reliable one.
 There are several wifi/internet providers around, you can ask a friend for recommendations.
 You want one that is reliable and cheap.